Vallek/Simple-Jekyll-Search/README.md

 Altogether you need to add 3 (three) files to your project + install npm modules.

+## Styling
+This comes without any styles (for now at least).
+You can try to use mine from [Web Dev Tips](https://github.com/Vallek/webdevtips/blob/master/_sass/minima/_layout.scss#LL135C1-L135C10).

 If you have problem please try to search [original repo](https://github.com/christian-fei/Simple-Jekyll-Search/issues?q=is%3Aissue+is%3Aclosed) and [readme](https://github.com/christian-fei/Simple-Jekyll-Search#readme) first.
 And then you can ask here of course)

 Thanks to [@christian-fei](https://github.com/christian-fei) for his work.